Available with Business Analyst license.

 Targets and target groups

 Target groups are collections of targets that are grouped together for further analysis.
 The most efficient method of creating target groups is to identify target segments based on comparison of your customer and market area segmentation profiles.
-Once these two profiles are created, you can use the wizard to define Core, Developmental, and Niche targets that make up your target group.
+Once these two profiles are created, you can use the workflow to define Core, Developmental, and Niche targets that make up your target group.
 These can be mapped individually as targets or collectively as a target group.
 The Four Quadrant Analysis chart is one method of creating targets and target groups.